 How to Do a Category Analysis to Bring Online Products Into Physical Retail

 So you’ve decided you want to graduate from selling an Amazon product and build a real, durable brand—one that could eventually scale into a $100M+ business.
+This is the dream for many founders, and a realistic one as it has been done time and time again.

 But once you decide to take your products from Amazon or Shopify into brick-and-mortar retail, the real questions begin:

 • How should your products be priced in retail?
+Should you promote, and how does that align with your ecommerce?

 • Should you sell singles, bundles, or multipacks?
+Or a new product altogether?

 • Which retailers make sense for your brand—and which do not?
+How do you know?

 If you’re new to retail, this can feel overwhelming.
 Fortunately, retail market analysis is not complicated—it’s just methodical.
-It requires time, attention to detail, and discipline, but not advanced analytics or insider access.
+It requires time, attention to detail, and discipline, but not overly advanced analytics or insider access.

 This guide walks through a practical, repeatable methodology for analyzing a retail category so you can confidently position your product, price it correctly, and present a compelling case to retail buyers.
 The same framework works for independent retail, mass retail, or a hybrid go-to-market strategy (which is often the smartest approach).